buchanora/frontflip/README.md

 npm install
 npm link
 ```
-4. You can now use the cli by running
+4. You can now test the cli by running
 ```bash
 flip create <projectname> -d
 ```
 ### Repo Structure
 All frontflip repos can be found in the *packages* directory.